 What should happen next

-All local authorities should ensure they provide up-to-date, accessible and visible information about the support available to kinship families of all types, including signposting to support from Kinship such as our national offer of training and support and Kinship Compass – our tool to help kinship carers discover the support available to them locally, including support groups, events and workshops, free legal clinics and food banks.
+All local authorities should ensure they provide up-to-date, accessible and visible information about the support available to kinship families of all types through their kinship local offers and beyond, including signposting to support from Kinship such as our national offer of training and support and Kinship Compass – our tool to help kinship carers discover the support available to them locally, including support groups, events and workshops, free legal clinics and food banks.

 All kinship carers should be offered free and independent advice from the moment they are considering becoming kinship carers and throughout their journey.
 This should include guidance on the different kinship care arrangements and their implications for access to support, and ensure kinship carers receive the welfare benefits they are entitled to given their particular family arrangements.